What is a Criminal Psychology Degree?

 What Are the Requirements For a Criminal Psychology Degree?

 Forensic psychology degrees are usually found at the graduate level, so they have stringent requirements.
-Students must have a bachelor’s degree (usually in psychology) with an excellent GPA and high GRE scores to get into the best programs.
+Students must have a bachelor’s degree (usually in psychology) with an excellent GPA and high GRE scores to get into the best criminal psychology colleges.
 Some programs may be more lenient, especially if students have relevant work experience.
 Once in the program, students must complete several years of course work and at least one internship (also called a “practicum”).

 Best 25 Criminal Psychology Degree Programs